Kia Ceed 1.4 JD

 Recalls and Technical Service Bulletins

-The JD had fewer recalls than many European rivals.
-Contact a Kia dealer with the VIN to confirm that all applicable recall campaigns have been completed for the specific production date.
+The JD Ceed had relatively few recalls compared to many European competitors.
+Contact a Kia dealer with the VIN to verify that all applicable recall campaigns have been completed for the specific production date of the vehicle.

 Warranty Status

-Anti-perforation warranty (12 years) Active on some 2014+ cars, check exact registration date
+Anti-perforation warranty (12 years) Active on 2014+ cars, verify exact registration date

-Extended warranty availability Available through Kia dealers on a case-by-case basis
+Extended warranty Available through Kia dealers on a case-by-case basis

-Kia's full 7-year / 150,000 km warranty is transferable, but it covers the original registration date, not the resale date.
-On all pre-2018 JD Ceeds it has now lapsed.
-The 12-year anti-perforation warranty may still apply to the newest JD examples — worth checking the exact registration date with a Kia dealer if you find signs of rust.
+Kia's full 7-year / 150,000 km warranty is transferable to subsequent owners, but it runs from the original registration date.
+On all pre-2019 JD Ceeds, this has now lapsed.
+The separate 12-year anti-perforation warranty may still cover the latest 2015-2018 examples for structural rust-through.
+Verify the exact first-registration date with a Kia dealer if rust is found.

 ↔ Also consider